artemis-analytics/artemis/docs/artemis.md

 Artemis is a data consumer, consuming the *DataHandler* buffer and fills its own output buffer.
 Artemis sends a data request.
 The DataHandler manages the request, fills a buffer and returns a generator which is consumed by Artemis.
-The *DataHanlder* provides a python generator of partitions of data in predetermined chunk sizes.
+The *DataHandler* provides a python generator of partitions of data in predetermined chunk sizes.
 Artemis *Run* and *Execution* states manage the processing of data chunks and serves these to the algorithms.

 Modularity of I/O can allow